-- 1. Unsubsidized Federal Stafford Loans - 2.
-Subsidized Federal Stafford Loans - 3.
-Unsubsidized Direct Stafford Loans (other than PLUS loans) - 4.
-Subsidized Direct Stafford Loans - 5.
-Federal Perkins Loans - 6.
-Federal Parent (PLUS) Loans - 7.
-Direct PLUS Loans - 8.
-Federal Pell Grants for which a Return of funds is required - 9.
-Academic Competetiveness Grants for which a return of fundsis required - 10.
-National Smart Grants for which a return of funds is required - 11.
-Federal Supplemental Opportunity Grants for which a Return of funds is required - 12.
-Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required
+- 1. Unsubsidized Federal Stafford Loans

+- 2. Subsidized Federal Stafford Loans

+- 3. Unsubsidized Direct Stafford Loans (other than PLUS loans)

+- 4. Subsidized Direct Stafford Loans

+- 5. Federal Perkins Loans

+- 6. Federal Parent (PLUS) Loans

+- 7. Direct PLUS Loans

+- 8. Federal Pell Grants for which a Return of Funds is required

+- 9. Academic Competetiveness Grants for which a Return of Funds is required

+- 10. National Smart Grants for which a return of funds is required

+- 11. Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required